Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Theoretical Results

 \subsection{Adversarial Pretraining}

-In this section, we consider the global solution for the minimization problem \labelcref{optim-problem}.
+In this section, we analyze a global minimizer of the minimization problem \labelcref{optim-problem}.

-\textbf{Optimization Challenges.} Although the training distributions are relatively simple, the minimization problem \labelcref{optim-problem} remains nontrivial due to the non-linearity and non-convexity in the trainable parameters $\P$ and $\Q$.
-The high non-linearity of self-attention and inner-maximization are also obstacles.
-Indeed, the minimization problem \labelcref{optim-problem} is rearranged as the following non-linear maximization problem:
+\textbf{Optimization Challenges.} Although the training distributions are simple, the minimization problem \labelcref{optim-problem} remains nontrivial due to the non-linearity and non-convexity of the model with respect to the trainable parameters $\P$ and $\Q$.
+The non-linearity of the self-attention and the inner-maximization are also obstacles.
+Indeed, the minimization problem \labelcref{optim-problem} can be reformulated as the following non-linear maximization problem: